saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week1.md

 | Storage | 25 GB (VDI) |
 | Interface | Command Line (No GUI) |

+### Headless Server Design Decision

-A minimal installation was intentionally chosen to reduce system overhead and improve security by limiting unnecessary services.
+A minimal, headless installation was intentionally chosen to reduce system resource overhead and minimise the attack surface.
+By avoiding a graphical user interface, fewer background services are required, which improves both **security** and **performance** and aligns with professional server best practices.

 ---